Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 Of course, in case you’re used to adding milk or creamer – do so.

-You’ll most likely get addicted to the coffee made with these k-cups.
+You’ll most likely get addicted to the coffee made with the Eight o’clock k-cups.

 Simply put – if you like hazelnut coffee and you’re wondering which Keurig capsule to choose – go for this one, you won’t regret it.

-Those capsules stick out from the crowd as the brand has put in some effort to make them appear more eco-friendly or 100% commercially compostable.
+The San Francisco Bay Compostable capsules stick out from the crowd, as the brand has put in some effort to make them appear more eco-friendly or 100% commercially compostable.

 So if you’re looking for a greener solution they are a better option, even though “commercially” actually means that they are only to be composted in an industrial facility.

-Nevertheless, this sustainable trait is just a bonus to the great flavorful coffee you will get to have by buying those.
+Nevertheless, this sustainable trait is just a bonus to the great flavorful coffee you will get to have by buying these capsules.

-There is a distinct hazelnut flavor that you can feel when taking a sip – not too strong, not too weak.
+There is a distinct hazelnut flavor that you can feel when taking a sip.
+It’s not too strong, neither too weak.

-This is another k cup that is filled with ground beans mixed with not too overwhelming for your taste buds hazelnut flavoring oil.
+Green Mountain offers another k cup that is filled with ground beans, mixed with not too overwhelming for your taste buds hazelnut flavoring oil.

-You should know that the beans are lightly roasted, so if you’re a fan of a darker roast profile, those might not be the best choice for you.
+You should know that the beans are lightly roasted, so if you’re a fan of a darker roast profile, these may not be the best choice for you.

-Many people have these k-cups reordered on a regular basis, the reason being that they are convenient, affordable, and most importantly – make tasty coffee.
+Many people have Green Mountain k-cups reordered on a regular basis, the reason being that they are convenient, affordable, and most importantly – make tasty coffee.

 You can check their price and more reviews on those capsules on Amazon by clicking here.

-Speaking of decaf hazelnut Keurig capsules, I decided to point this one out as it’s also pretty good.
+Speaking of decaf hazelnut Keurig capsules, I decided to point the Van Houtte one out as it’s also pretty good.

 Lightly roasted decaffeinated ground coffee is what you can find inside those pods.